dwainew/azure-docs/articles/sql-database/dns-alias-overview.md

 Azure SQL Database has a Domain Name System (DNS) server.
 PowerShell and REST APIs accept [calls to create and manage DNS aliases](#anchor-powershell-code-62x) for your SQL Database server name.

 A *DNS alias* can be used in place of the Azure SQL Database server name.
 Client programs can use the alias in their connection strings.
 The DNS alias provides a translation layer that can redirect your client programs to different servers.
-This layer spares you the difficulties of having to find and edit all the clients and their connection strings.
+This layer spares you the difficulties of having to find and edit client connection strings.

 Common uses for a DNS alias include the following cases:

 - Create an easy to remember name for an Azure SQL Server.
 - During initial development, your alias can refer to a test SQL Database server.
 When the application goes live, you can modify the alias to refer to the production server.
-The transition from test to production does not require any modification to the configurations several clients that connect to the database server.
+The transition from test to production does not require any modification to the configuration of any clients that connect to the database server.
 - Suppose the only database in your application is moved to another SQL Database server.
 Here you can modify the alias without having to modify the configurations of several clients.
 - During a regional outage you use geo-restore to recover your database in a different server and region.
 You can modify your existing alias to point to the new server so that the existing client application could re-connect to it.